fanux/lhttp/README.md

 cd websocketServer
 go run test.go
 ```
-as you can see ,server add new header and set new command, if server not change headers or command,
+as you can see, server add new header and set new command, if server not change headers or command,
-response headers and command will same as request
+response headers and command will be the same as request,
-open an other bash ,and run client in websocketClient
+open an other bash, and run client in websocketClient
 ```bash
 cd websocketClient
 go run test.go